NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 How to Drain a Top-Loading Washing Machine

 Switch the power button on the machine off, if your model has one.
 Unplug the washing machine from the power source.
-Duct tape the power cord to the top of the machine to avoid splashing it with water or getting caught under the machine.
+Duct tape the power cord to the top of the machine to keep it from getting wet or getting caught under the machine.

 Pull the washing machine away from the wall, if necessary, to access the drain hose.
-The drain hose is usually found on the back of the washer, along with two separate hoses for both cold and hot water supply.
+The drain hose is usually found on the back of the washer (in photo above, the hose in the woman’s hand), along with two separate hoses for both cold and hot water supply (in photo above, the hoses at the top of the machine).
 The drain hose carries wastewater out of the machine, while the hot and cold water supply hoses bring clean water in.
 The hot and cold water hoses are commonly color-coded red and blue, respectively, while the drain hose is typically gray.
 As a precaution, turn off the water supply by turning the red and blue knobs counterclockwise.

 Depending on how your machine is configured, the drain hose may carry water into either a standpipe, a drainpipe in the wall, or a large nearby utility sink.